Authors: Radek Lampa, Libor Hrdoušek, David Hřebačka, Gabriela Andresová, Jurij Bobitko, Zlata Volkovjáková, Jiří Ptáček

 Photographer: Vojtěch Zikmunda

 Hotel in the center of Prague.
-Street Na Porici.
-Free space between houses.
+Street Na Poříčí.
+A gab between houses.

-Poříčí Street was extended by the deliberate arrangement of the famous Gočár’s Legiobank, which created a luxurious city class.
-From Náměstí Republiky in the direction of Těšnov, the representativeness of a generous street will disappear.
+Na Poříčí Street was extended by the deliberate arrangement of the famous Gočár’s Legiobank, which created a luxurious city street.
+Although, the representativeness of a generous street decreases from the Náměstí Republiky in the direction of Těšnov.
 The principles of the composition of existing buildings are clearly visible.
 A tall commercial parterre, separated by a central window strip, the last receding floor, all underlined by the variety of materials.

-House designed for one particular place only.
-Only such has the chance to become in the future and time.
+The House designed for one particular place only.
+Only such has the chance to hold up in the future and time.

-In a compact street front building, the houses are used by only one facade.
-That’s why Prague is plastic.
+In a compact street, the houses are presented by only one facade.
+That’s why the facades in Prague are plastic.
 The facade dividers cleverly replace the missing spatial dimension.

-The facade of the hotel, with its plasticity, works both in divisional and cubist principles.
-The appearance of the object differs with the location of the observer.
-Side views are more dynamic than frontal views that are least effective in the queue.
-The spatial elements of the central part of the facade are convex and concave glass fiber-reinforced shells all over the floor, anchored in a traditional Prague layout with window openings placed one above the other.
+The facade of the hotel, with its plasticity, works both in dividing and cubist principles.
+The appearance of the object differs with the position of the observer.
+Side views are more dynamic than frontal views which are least common in the street.
+The spatial elements of the central part of the facade are convex and concave glass reinforced concrete shells anchored in a traditional Prague layout with window openings placed one above the other.

-The noble stone piano is separated from the travertine stone strip from a plastic concrete section and the entrance to the hotel is highlighted by a hanging awning.
+The piano nobile made of the travertine stone is seperated from the plastic concrete section by a window strip and the entrance to the hotel is highlighted by a cantilevred awning.